RileyCornelius/Ros-Workspace/README.md

 ![template_vscode_bottom](https://user-images.githubusercontent.com/6098197/91332638-5d47b780-e781-11ea-9fb6-4d134dbfc464.png)

-In the dialog, select "Remote Containers: Reopen in container"
+In the dialog, select "Dev Containers: Reopen in container"

 VSCode will build the dockerfile inside of `.devcontainer` for you.
 If you open a terminal inside VSCode (Terminal->New Terminal), you should see that your username has been changed to `ros`, and the bottom left green corner should say "Dev Container"